I recently sold my Perodua Myvi here in Kota Kinabalu, Sabah. To, perhaps, make somebody else’s life easier, here’s how I did it…

 When I got a little more panicked, I opted to pay RM48 for an option which, once per day, moves your ad to the top of the pile.
 I eventually sold my car while using this option, but not sure it was because of this option.

 The rate of enquiry was very slow, and to find a decent buyer took a lot longer than I anticipated.
-In hind-sight I should have started much earlier.
+In hind-sight I should have started much earlier, and could have kept my price higher a lot longer.

 2. Get the Puspakom Certs for Your Car